 So when a minority business owner gets denied funding, it could be because of legitimate reasons or plain old racism.
 Either way, the high rejection rates for minority small-business owners usually leads to our next question.

 No, there’s no such thing as a business loan exclusively for minority business owners.
 Lenders can’t discriminate on the basis of a borrower’s race.
 So while that means they can’t reject you because of your race, they also can’t approve you or give you special terms because of your race.

 Note that you might see minority-specific loan programs.
 These generally help minority business owners strengthen their applications for loans or guide them through the loan process.
 They are not loans themselves.

 While minority-specific loans don’t exist, we think these loans can work well for minority business owners who worry about getting rejected for traditional financing, whether that’s because of their credit history or because of discrimination.

-For example, most lenders on this list don’t disqualify borrowers based on their personal credit scores.
-So if the SBA has it right, and minority borrowers get rejected because they may have lower credit scores, Lendio or Kabbage might be a good choice.
+For example, most lenders on this list don’t disqualify borrowers if they have lower-than-average credit scores.
+So if the SBA has it right, and minority borrowers get rejected because they may have lower credit scores, Fundbox or Kabbage might be a good choice.